-Operating cash flow for the first three months of fiscal year 2018 was impacted by \$19.6 million of supplemental compensation, which is aligned with our financial performance and is normally settled in the first quarter of each fiscal year.
-Additionally, \$11.3 million was spent to buildup inventory due to increasing demand and there was an increase of \$4.5 million in accounts receivable due to revenue growth and customer mix.
+Operating cash flow for the first nine months of fiscal year 2018 was impacted by the disbursement of \$19.6 million of supplemental compensation, which is aligned with our financial performance and is normally settled in the first quarter of each fiscal year.
+Foreign tax payments of \$17.5 million during the first nine months of fiscal year 2018 were primarily made in Canada and included acquired AptoVision tax liabilities of \$6.0 million.
+Additionally, we have increased spending to build inventory to support higher product demand.
+Accounts receivable increased by \$15.0 million since January 29, 2017 due to revenue growth.